November 19, 2015

 - Learn more about soring »

-- Read about The HSUS's latest undercover investigation, which led to federal charges against a renowned trainer »
+- Read about The HSUS's latest undercover soring investigation at a top Tennessee stable and an earlier investigation that led to federal charges against a renowned trainer »

 2. Support the Prevent All Soring Tactics (PAST) Act